-- The LLC members trust each other to amicably compromise business disagreements that could arise during business operations.
+- The LLC members trust each other to amicably compromise business disagreements.

 - The amount of capital investment is relatively small, and members do not anticipate that the LLC will grow to a large or complicated business.

 - The members are unconcerned about asset protection of their LLC membership interests from their individual creditors.

-New LLC business in Florida that are within the above descriptions may do well with a simplified and inexpensive operating agreement, or they may rely on oral agreements.
+New LLC businesses in Florida that are within the above descriptions may do well with a simplified and inexpensive operating agreement, or they may rely on oral agreements.

-The majority of serious businesses with significant capitalization need something more than a free or inexpensive operating agreement to express the participating members’ business relationship.
-Customized operating agreements are appropriate whenever the members are unrelated partners or when the members are investing significant amounts or money and expect to grow the LLC in to a substantially profitable business operation.
+Most serious businesses with significant capitalization need something more than a free operating agreement to express the participating members’ business relationship.
+Customized operating agreements are appropriate whenever the members are unrelated partners or when the members are investing significant amounts of money and expect to grow the LLC into a substantially profitable business operation.

 In-depth operating agreements are also strongly recommended when any LLC member faces creditor or judgment issues to take advantage of customized asset protection provisions.

 LLC members—especially unrelated business partners—may wish to discuss the following list of questions, among others, as they start a new business.
-Their agreed answers to these questions should be included in the Florida LLC operating Agreement.
+Their agreed answers to these questions should be included in their Florida LLC operating agreement.

 - How much money is each member expected to contribute at the start of operations?

-- Which members will contribute additional money if the LLC manager makes a call for additional capital, and what are the consequences for a member does not contribute what he owes the LLC?
+- Which members will contribute additional money if the LLC manager makes a call for additional capital, and what are the consequences for a member does not contribute what they owe to the LLC?

 - Are any members required to contribute services in consideration for their right to LLC profits?